Charley Henley

-Charley Henley is a visual effects supervisor.
+Charley Henley (b.
+1973) is a British visual effects supervisor.
 He was nominated at the 85th Academy Awards for his work on the film Prometheus, in the category of Best Visual Effects.
 He shared his nomination with Martin Hill, Richard Stammers and Trevor Wood.
+He was also nominated at the 96th Academy Awards for his work on the film Napoleon, in the category of Best Visual Effects.
+He shared his nomination with Luc-Ewen Martin-Fenouillet, Simone Coco, and Neil Corbould.

 He is the son of the actor Drewe Henley and actress Felicity Kendal.